Zeunas/octoeverywhere-bambu-ha-addon/octoeverywhere-bambu/README.md

-# OctoEverywhere Bambu HA Add-on
+# OctoEverywhere Bambu HAOS Add-on

-This Home Assistant OS add-on wraps the OctoEverywhere Bambu Companion Docker container.
-It allows you to run OctoEverywhere inside HAOS for remote access and monitoring of your Bambu 3D printer.
+This Home Assistant OS add-on runs the OctoEverywhere Bambu Companion Docker container for up to **two Bambu printers**.

-## Features
-- Simple setup for Bambu Connect printers
-- Managed by Home Assistant Supervisor
-- Automatic injection of printer IP, access code, and serial number

 ## Configuration

-Set the following options in the add-on configuration:
+### Printer 1

-- `PRINTER_IP`: IP address of your Bambu printer
+- `PRINTER1_IP`: IP address of your Bambu printer
-- `ACCESS_CODE`: Your Bambu Connect access code
+- `PRINTER1_ACCESS_CODE`: Your Bambu Connect access code
+- `PRINTER1_SERIAL_NUMBER`: Serial number of your printer

+### Printer 2 (optional)
+- `PRINTER2_IP`: IP address of your second Bambu printer
+- `PRINTER2_ACCESS_CODE`: Your second printer’s access code
-- `SERIAL_NUMBER`: Serial number of your printer
+- `PRINTER2_SERIAL_NUMBER`: Serial number of your second printer

 ## Usage
-1. Install the add-on via HAOS Add-on Store (local or repository).
+1. Add the repository in HAOS Add-on Store.
+2. Install the add-on.
-2. Configure the options above.
+3. Configure the printers.
+4. Start the add-on.
-3. Start the add-on and check logs for the OctoEverywhere pairing link.
+5. Check logs for pairing links.